Get

 2. Comfort and Affection

-Scratching a cat’s cheeks is like giving them a hug.
+Scratching a cat’s cheeks is something like giving them a hug.
 The act of being scratched can be incredibly comforting for cats and make them feel secure.
-Many cats also enjoy receiving cheek scratches from their humans as a sign of love and affection.
-It is also a way for cats to show love back by letting their humans touch them.
+Many cats also enjoy receiving cheek scratches from their humans as a sign of affection.
+It is also a way for cats to show affection back by letting their humans touch them.

 Cheek scratching can also be a form of exploration for cats.
 Although this doesn’t really come in the form of you scratching their cheeks, cats may rub their cheeks against people or objects as a way to learn more about them.